TheMagicalPoof/hackeroneparse/README.md

 4. Exec `systemctl start hackeroneparse` for start hackeroneparse service.
 5. You will receive message like a `HackerOneParse was started` in your Telegram app.

 #### That is all!
-Service start and working
+Service has been started and now is working
-- also you can check current status via `systemctl status hackeroneparse` command
+- also you can check current status via `systemctl status hackeroneparse` command.
-- and stop service via `systemctl stop hackeroneparse`.
+- if you need stop the service, use `systemctl stop hackeroneparse` command.